 Step 7.
 Recreate the Epoch with a Vintage Filter

 PhotoWorks gives you a chance not only to touch up your old photographs, but also preserve their unique atmosphere.
 When you’ve finished editing the chosen image switch to the Effects tab and pick the Vintage group.
 A great variety of retro filters will help you make pictures look vintage without ruining their newly-restored view.

 Apply some vintage filter as a finishing touch

 Always thought it’s impossible to turn the clock back for faded photographs?
 With PhotoWorks, you’ll be able to save treasured pictures from your family archive and give them many more years of digital life.
-Get started with the program today and retouch old photos like a professional.
+Get started with the program today and restore old photos on Mac or Windows like a professional.

 Once you start working with PhotoWorks, you’ll get access to myriads tools and features that will help you breathe new life into your faded and damaged pictures.
 But if you are for some reason not quite content with this smart software, we still have something to offer you.
 Find out below.